 The Amstrad CPC 464 (short for Colour Personal Computer) was an 8-bit computer produced by Amstrad in the mid to late 80’s.
 It was designed to compete with the Commodore 64 and the Sinclair ZX Spectrum.

-The base unit integrated the computer itself, the keyboard and a cassette tape or 3″ (not 3.5″) floppy disk.
+The base unit integrated the computer itself, the keyboard and a built in cassette tape on the CPC464 or 3″ (not 3.5″) floppy disk on the CPC664.

 The main units were only sold bundled with either a colour or monochrome monitor that doubles as the main unit’s power supply.